mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 **Constrict.** :: *Melee Weapon Attack:* +6 to hit, reach 5 ft., one creature. *Hit:* 13 (2d8 + 4) bludgeoning damage, and the target is grappled (escape DC 14).
 Until this grapple ends, the creature is restrained, and the snake can't constrict another target.

-*These massive constrictors inhabit the canopy of the Emerald Depths rainforest.
+*These massive constrictors inhabit the canopy of the Emerald Deeps rainforest.
 They drop from above onto unsuspecting prey and squeeze the life from them before swallowing them whole.*
 }}

 {{wide